AckerlyXu/heima/articles/virtual-machines/windows/sap-deployment-guide.md

 Your virtual machine is deployed in the resource group you selected.

 #### Create a virtual machine by using a template
 You can create a virtual machine by using one of the SAP templates published in the [azure-quickstart-templates GitHub repository][azure-quickstart-templates-github].
-You also can manually create a virtual machine by using the [Azure portal preview][virtual-machines-windows-tutorial], [PowerShell][virtual-machines-ps-create-preconfigure-windows-resource-manager-vms], or [Azure CLI][virtual-machines-linux-tutorial].
+You also can manually create a virtual machine by using the [Azure Portal][virtual-machines-windows-tutorial], [PowerShell][virtual-machines-ps-create-preconfigure-windows-resource-manager-vms], or [Azure CLI][virtual-machines-linux-tutorial].

 * [**Two-tier configuration (only one virtual machine) template** (sap-2-tier-marketplace-image)][sap-templates-2-tier-marketplace-image]